Want to get a retro Crystal Palace shirt? Read on…

 The club used 44 players in the league that season and were docked one point for fielding Rui Fonte in a game against Sheffield United when his loan period had actually expired.
 The club loiter in the bottom half of the Championship until the 2012-13 season when they finished 5th and made it to the Premier League via the play-offs.

 CLASSIC CRYSTAL PALACE MOMENT

 One of the most memorable FA Cup Semi-Finals ever…

 Buy from: Amazon

 Amazon have a selection of Crystal Palace memorabilia including this classic 1978 away shirt, that many of the players who would become known as ‘The Team of the Eighties’ wore.

 Lead by a young Terry Venables, Palace won Division Two finishing one point clear of Brighton and Hove Albion and Stoke City who occupied the other two promotion places and three points clear of Sunderland who finished 4th.
-Their young side were expected to challenge for honours at the very highest level and were, for a short time top of the whole football league the following season.
+Their young side was expected to challenge for honours at the very highest level and were, for a short time, top of the whole football league the following season.

 Buy from: TOFFS